What is Automation Testing in Software Development?

 Automated Testing is Better Than Manual Testing

-The reality is, there is no “better” or “worse” in the automated vs. manual debate, there’s just “different.”
+The reality is, there is no “better” or “worse” in the automated vs. manual testing debate, there’s just “different.”
 Each approach has its own advantages and disadvantages.

 Manual testing is performed by a human sitting in front of a computer carefully going through application via SQL and log analysis, trying various usage and input combinations, comparing the results to the expected behavior and recording the results.